muabria/Cookware.Critque/resources/presentation.md

 URLs
 List of favorite bugs
 Heartfelt statement about how much we learned and enjoyed working with each other
-    -Everyone shares what they learned
+-----Everyone shares what they learned
 Thank you